vasilakisfil/Introspected-REST/README.md

 Then, we will propose a **new model** that brings into the table the same things, yet it's much simpler to implement while at the same time being backwards compatible with any current (sane) API.

-As part of this _manifesto_ we will also present, Microtypes, small modules that compose a Media Type and facilitates the evolvability and extensability of our new model.
+As part of this _manifesto_ we will also present, MicroTypes, small modules that compose a Media Type and facilitates the evolvability and extensability of our new model.

 * [1.
 Definitions](#1-definitions)